team-dev-docs/devdocsprod-dev-docs/docs/interactive tutorials/Create Your First Codelab in Your Playgrounds Repo.md

 ![create_your_first_codelab_in_your_playgrounds_repo/step_15](/img/create_your_first_codelab_in_your_playgrounds_repo/step_15.png)

-Now find the new folder and code file created, in the example of this tutorial it was `javascript/test/test.js`.
+Now find the new folder and code file created.
+In this example the tutorial codefile was `javascript/test/test.js`.

 ![create_your_first_codelab_in_your_playgrounds_repo/step_25](/img/create_your_first_codelab_in_your_playgrounds_repo/step_25.png)